YWCA Madison is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Gery Paredes Vásquez

-She is a graduate of the United World College of India, where she received a full scholarship to participate in a two-year multicultural and international residential experience centering education for peace while living and learning with two hundred peers from eighty-two countries.
-She received a bachelor’s degree in Interdisciplinary Social Justice Education from Prescott College, an Executive Certificate on Social Impact Strategy from the University of Pennsylvania, as well as continuing to participate in multiple community-based learning, unlearning, and practice experiences shaping her ongoing journey.
+In the past, Gery has served as the Co-Curricular Director of United World College in Costa Rica, presided over the International Association for Experiential Education, as well as co-founded the community organization Wayna Hilaña Yanapaña together with youth peers in her home country of Bolivia.
+She is a United World College of India graduate, where she received a full scholarship to participate in a two-year multicultural and international residential experience centering education for peace while living and learning with two hundred peers from eighty-two countries.
+She received a bachelor’s degree in Interdisciplinary Social Justice Education from Prescott College and an Executive Certificate in Social Impact Strategy from the University of Pennsylvania.

 Gery Paredes Vasquez, Human Services, YWCA Madison

-Our Board of Directors
+Board of Directors

 Officers